Our Family

 JOSH DOWELL

-Josh is a passionate young trial lawyer who only handles complex injury cases at MPTL.
-He has mentored under Steve and Ashley since becoming a lawyer four years ago.
+Josh is a passionate trial lawyer who only handles complex injury cases at MPTL.
+He has mentored under Steve and Ashley since becoming a lawyer in 2017.

 Josh is also a Litigation Specialist at MPTL.
 Josh knows the courtroom inside and out.
 He knows how to best present the story of the clients.
-He worked for years as a trial presentation consultant while studying law.
-Josh has worked on more major injury trials than most lawyers will see in career.
-Josh is 34 years old.
+He worked for years as a trial presentation consultant prior to becoming a lawyer.
+Josh has worked on more major injury trials than most lawyers will see in their career.

 COLLEEN M. MULLEN